Andrei Ivan

-Andrei Virgil Ivan ([anˈdrej virˈd͡ʒil iˈvan]; born 4 January 1997) is a Romanian professional footballer who plays as a forward for Liga I club Universitatea Craiova and the Romania national team.
+Andrei Virgil Ivan ([anˈdrej virˈd͡ʒil iˈvan]; born 4 January 1997) is a Romanian professional footballer who plays as a forward for Super League Greece club Panserraikos.

-He started out as a senior at Universitatea Craiova in 2014, and three and a half years later earned a transfer abroad to Russian Premier League side Krasnodar.
-Ivan did not impose himself and was loaned for one season to Rapid Wien in Austria, before returning to Craiova in the summer of 2019.
+Ivan started out as a senior at Universitatea Craiova in 2014, and three and a half years later earned a €4 million transfer abroad to Russian Premier League side Krasnodar.
+He did not impose himself in Russia and was loaned for one season to Rapid Wien, before returning to Universitatea Craiova in the summer of 2019.

-Ivan registered his senior debut for the Romania national team in 2015, in a 1–1 exhibition draw with Italy.
+Ivan registered his senior debut for the Romania national team in November 2015, in a 1–1 exhibition draw with Italy.

 Club career

 Early career / Universitatea Craiova

 Ivan began playing youth football at local Flacăra Moreni, before moving in 2011 to Sporting Pitești.
-On 30 December 2013, Ivan joined CS Universitatea Craiova on a two-and-a-half-year deal for an undisclosed fee.
-He scored his first goal for the club on 28 May 2014, in a 2–0 home victory over ASA Târgu Mureș counting for the Liga II championship.
-Ivan made eight appearances during the season, as his team managed to achieve promotion by winning its series.
+On 30 December 2013, he joined Universitatea Craiova on a two-and-a-half-year deal for an undisclosed fee.
+Ivan scored his first goal for the club on 28 May 2014, in a 2–0 home victory over ASA Târgu Mureș counting for the Liga II championship.
+He made eight appearances during the season, as Craiova achieved promotion by winning its series.

-On 2 August 2014, he netted his first Liga I goal by coming off the bench as an 82nd-minute substitute in a 1–3 away loss to defending champions FC Steaua București.
-In January 2016, Ivan refused to sign for the latter club, which had an agreement in place with Craiova for a move worth €2.15 million.
-Several foreign teams were also interested in transferring him and Ivan revealed his dream of playing abroad.
-At the start of 2017, he gained team captaincy following the departure of Bogdan Vătăjelu to Sparta Prague.
+On 2 August 2014, he netted his first Liga I goal by coming on as an 82nd-minute substitute in a 1–3 away loss to defending champions Steaua București.
+In January 2016, Ivan rejected a move to the latter club, which had reached an agreement with Craiova for a transfer worth €2.15 million.
+Several foreign teams were also interested in acquiring him and Ivan revealed his dream of playing abroad.

+At the start of 2017, Ivan gained team captaincy following the departure of Bogdan Vătăjelu to Sparta Prague.

 Krasnodar

-Russian side FC Krasnodar signed Ivan for a rumoured fee of €4 million on 17 July 2017, with the player penning a five-year contract and Universitatea Craiova retaining 25% interest on a future transfer.
-He recorded his competitive debut on 20 August, after entering as an 84th-minute substitute for Viktor Claesson in a Russian Premier League goalless draw with Rostov.
+On 17 July 2017, Ivan penned a five-year contract with Russian side FC Krasnodar for a rumoured transfer fee of €4 million and 25% interest.
+He recorded his competitive debut on 20 August, after entering as an 84th-minute substitute for Viktor Claesson in a goalless Russian Premier League draw with Rostov.

-On 24 June 2018, Ivan joined Rapid Wien in Austria on a year-long with a purchase option.
+On 24 June 2018, Ivan joined Austrian Bundesliga club Rapid Wien on a year-long with a purchase option.
 He totalled 40 appearances in all competitions throughout the season, of which eleven in the UEFA Europa League, and scored three goals.
-Upon his return to Krasnodar, he played one game for the reserves in the Football National League, the second level of the Russian league system.
+Upon his return to Krasnodar, he played one game for the reserves in the Russian National League, the second level of the Russian league system.